KING celebrates National Girls and Women in Sports Day

 Girls in Sports Week is important because it highlights female achievements in the sports world that may get brushed off or not as often highlighted as compared with their male counterpart achievements.
 Girls Athletics is also one safe and welcoming area of their lives that allows and encourages them to foster their competitive spirit and strong personal voices.

-Tiana Rosa, Kids in the Game Coach
+Tiana Rosa, KING Coach

 "Being a woman in sports means being absolutely fearless.
 Personally, I loved playing sports because I loved being a teammate.
 As long as I had my teammates, I was ready and willing to go to battle.
 Leaving my best efforts there on the court.
 Giving my all, no matter the competition is what being a girl in sport is all about."